Get a job

-For example, a $7.00/hour job, full time, will yield $280/week.
-Assuming that a person is relatively low-income or would not be in such a position, her tax rate is likely in the 20-30% rate.
-Assuming the former, then, the $7.00/hour, after FICA and withholding at the lower rate is: $5.08/hour.
-If one saved all that working 40 hours/week–it is a second job designed to pay for something very valuable–one could reach an amount of $1,000 in a little less than 5 weeks.
-Then, she could place the money and each week’s net into a mutual fund, say a Value-type fund–many of the firms, like Fidelity or Vanguard, have these–yielding 15%/year (which is not an unusual rate) the necessary $15,000 for srs in Neenah could be reached in 55 weeks.
+- A $16.00/hour part-time second job, 20 hours a week, will yield $320/week.
+Your tax rate is likely in the 20-30% range.
+Assuming the former, then, the $16.00/hour, after FICA and withholding at the lower rate is about $12/hour.
+If one saved all that working 20 hours/week–it is a second job designed to pay for something very valuable–one could reach an amount of $1,200 in about 5 weeks.
+Then, you could place the money and each week’s net into a mutual fund yielding 15%/year (which is not an unusual rate) the necessary $12,000 for a procedure could be reached in 55 weeks.

 Apply for credit

 - See my page discussing loans and credit to see if this is an option for you.